Saturation of algebraic surfaces: Saturation of surfaces

 \subsection{Reconstruction of the saturation from the category of reflexive sheaves}

-In this section we prove Theorem \ref{thm:intro_sat_from_Ref}, that is, we show that the category $\Refll(X)$ of reflexive sheaves on $X$ determines the saturated model $X^{\sat}$ of $X$.
-Moreover, given $X$, we show that the saturation $\eta_X\colon X\to X^{\sat}$ can be reconstructed from $\Refll(X)$.
+In this section we prove that the category $\Refll(X)$ of reflexive sheaves on $X$ determines the surface model $X^{\sat}$ of $X$.
+This is the analogue of the main theorem of \cite{BodBon5}, which asserts the same for $X^{\schsat}$.
+Furthermore, we prove that given $X$, the saturation morphism $\eta_X\colon X\to X^{\sat}$ can be reconstructed from $\Refll(X)$, too, which improves the results of \cite{BodBon5}.
+Before we state this result in a precise way in Theorem \ref{thm:sat_from_Ref} below, we need some preparations.